Skip navigation

 Assistant Professor

 I am a social scientist with clinical training.
-I draw on sociology of health and illness, health services research, and implementation science.
+I draw on sociology of health and illness, and implementation science.
 I have experience in theory-guided evaluations, interactions between evidence, policy and practice, and co-productive approaches to research.
 These interests developed through my service improvement activities as a rehabilitation physician in the UK, Australia and New Zealand.
 In 2019, I completed a Professional Doctorate alongside my clinical work, addressing a policy and practice gap in conceptualisations of support for self-management.
-Since my transition into academia, I have gained experience in health & social care services research, at the University of Oxford and the London School of Hygiene & Tropical Medicine, before moving to Northumbria University in 2024.
-I also work clinically with the NGO Medical Justice.
+Since my transition into academia, I have held posts at the at the University of Oxford and the London School of Hygiene & Tropical Medicine before moving to Northumbria University as a Vice Chancellor's Fellow in Community Wellbeing, in 2024.

 Petra Makela